dfilatov/jspath/readme.md

 ```

 ###Substitutions###
-Substitutions allow you to use runtime-evaluated values in predicates.
+Substitutions allow you to use runtime-evaluated values in predicates and pathes (as a path root).

 ####Examples####
 ```javascript